lampmantech/behaving.trytond/README.md

 if there in interference between directories.

-If you set tracer in the scenari section of the configuration file, it will drop you into the pdb debugger, and if you invoke behave with the --stop flag.
+If you set tracer in the scenari section of the configuration file to be pdb, it will drop you into the pdb debugger on an error, if you invoked behave with the --stop flag (stop at the first error).

 Organization
 ------------